Introduction to the Course

 How Long Will the Course Take?

 This will depend on how many video lectures you view and how many of the sample exam problems you attempt.
 The course contains 10 modules, with a total of 67 lessons including 16 exercises.
 There are approximately 14 hours of lectures.
+You have access to the course for 6 months.

 It is recommended that beyond the lectures, you plan on another 10 to 20 hours for reading and working the exercises.
 Plus, you are encouraged to ‘try this at work/home’ too.